 The public health drinking water standard for arsenic is 10 parts per billion (ppb).
 The Department of Health recommends that water used for drinking, cooking, and preparing beverages such as coffee and tea contain no more than 10 ppb arsenic.
 If you water contains more than 50 ppb of arsenic, we recommend you stop using it immediately.
 Drinking water in Washington typically contains less than 3 ppb.
 It takes laboratory testing or in some instances, a field analysis kit to detect arsenic.
 Learn more about arsenic in drinking water.

 Public Water - If you get your water from a public water system with at least 25 customers, your water utility should already be testing for arsenic.
 Your water utility issues an annual Consumer Confidence Report that will tell you how much arsenic is in your drinking water.
 If elevated levels are detected, a public water system will rely on consulting engineers to determine the best treatment method to reduce arsenic.

-Smaller Water Systems and Private Wells - If your water comes from a privately owned well or a small water system, we recommend testing your water twice a year (summer and winter) by a state-certified laboratory.
+Smaller Water Systems and Private Wells - If your water comes from a privately owned well or a small water system, we recommend testing your water twice- once in the late summer and once again in early spring, by a state-certified laboratory.
 If elevated levels of arsenic are detected, there are some home treatment systems that use reverse osmosis, distillation, or special filtration material to reduce arsenic.
 Point-of-entry systems treat all the water used in the house and point-of-use systems treat water at a single tap, such as the kitchen sink faucet.
 Keep in mind that these treatment products may not be effective in all cases so it's important to continue testing your water after installing this equipment and keep the equipment well maintained.
 For more information, see arsenic and your private well.